rsrandhawa/Vec2Topic/README.md

 Implements the algorithm as described in R. S. Randhawa, P. Jain, and G. Madan, [Topic Modeling Using Distributed Word Embeddings] (http://arxiv.org/abs/1603.04747)

+You can try an online working version at http://topic.randhawa.us
 ## Requirements:
 Python 2.7, and other packages listed in requirements.txt

 ## Usage
 Download all files into a single folder.
 The code uses Wikipedia trained vectors to augment its learning on the provided corpus.
-You can download the files [here](https://www.dropbox.com/sh/e0t37fpq9j226yw/AAD4O_4SZ6jB5jpu9QCiJ9PJa?dl=0) (This is large about 10 Gigs).
-There are two files: wiki.pkl and wiki.shelve.
-Place them within a sub-directory called wikimodel.
+You can download these files [here](https://www.dropbox.com/sh/e0t37fpq9j226yw/AAD4O_4SZ6jB5jpu9QCiJ9PJa?dl=0): it is about 10 Gigs.
+Place these files (*wiki.pkl* and *wiki.shelve*) within a sub-directory called wikimodel.
 Then run the following command:

 ```python
 python vec2topic.py -i corpus.txt -g /path/to/wikimodel/ -K num_topics -s stopwords.txt